zetria-org/edu-md/README.md

 ## For Developers
 The JavaScript example to render Edu-Md content is provided here.
 We do, however, encourage contributions in other languages.
-### If you're an web developer:
+### If you're a web developer:
-1. We suggest using  to render the markdown content.
+1. We suggest using [Markdown-it](https://github.com/markdown-it/markdown-it), [Markdown-it-container](https://github.com/markdown-it/markdown-it-container), [Markdown-it-katex](https://github.com/waylonflinn/markdown-it-katex) to render the markdown content.
 Import the packages:

    ```js
     import MarkdownIt from 'markdown-it';